 5. Cranberry Sauce with Orange Zest

 Forget the canned stuff!
-Homemade cranberry sauce is easy to make and brings a beautiful pop of color and flavor to your plate.
-Plus, it’s better if made ahead as this allows the flavors to mingle for a bit.
+Homemade cranberry sauce is simple to make and adds a beautiful pop of color and flavor to your plate.
+Plus, it’s even better if made ahead so the flavors can meld.

 Ingredients: